Kiss Me Once: Background

-Production
+Production and recording sessions

 Minogue began initial sessions for the album in January 2012 in London and Los Angeles.
-Throughout March–July, Minogue announced collaborations with Norwegian team Stargate, American producer Darkchild, American rapper Brooke Candy, MNDR, and will.i.am via Twitter.
-On 27 May, one day before Minogue's 45th birthday, she teased information about an "interesting" collaboration, later revealed as a duet with Spanish singer Enrique Iglesias.
+From March to July, Minogue used Twitter to announce collaborations with Norwegian team Stargate, American producer Darkchild, American rapper Brooke Candy, MNDR, and American musician and producer will.i.am.
+On May 27, one day before her 45th birthday, Minogue teased an "interesting" collaboration, which was later revealed to be a duet with Spanish singer Enrique Iglesias.

 In February 2014, Minogue confirmed Sia as the album's executive co-producer.
 Minogue stated in an interview with American website Idolator that "I got on with her so well...
 I asked her if she would executive-produce.
 I was hoping she would say yes.
 I didn't know if it was something she had done or was interested in, or if maybe she just preferred writing and doing her own music."
 That same month, she commented to American Billboard magazine; "I felt like I needed a new landscape, and once you've got your feet on the ground you're raring to go. [...]
 So far the support has been great, and it's just another part of this amalgamation of 'new' that I had wished for and was struck by."

-Minogue enlisted several songwriters and producers to create the album, including Sia, Cutfather, Greg Kurstin, Pharrell Williams, and MNEK amongst others.
-Minogue recorded majority of the album in Los Angeles and New York City, with additional recording and mixing handled in London.
-In an interview with The Huffington Post, Minogue revealed that she and Furler had recorded several tracks that did not appear on the final cut in comparison to her previous album Aphrodite (2010).
-Minogue recalled that the number of tracks that did not appear collated into "three albums" in "three genres": a "pure pop" album, a "dancy-urban" album, and an "indie" album.
-She also said both she and Furler selected tracks from each they felt represented Kiss Me Once at the time.
-Regarding the recording process, she revealed to Colleen Quill at Radio.com, "Compared to the early days for me, I'm really comfortable in the studio.
-I record really fast, my leads, my backing vocals and the harmonies.
-I'm kind of like a machine doing that."
+Minogue further collaborated with a number of songwriters and producers, including Sia, Cutfather, Greg Kurstin, Pharrell Williams, and MNEK.
+The majority of the album was recorded between Los Angeles and New York City, with additional recording and mixing done in London.
+In an interview with The Huffington Post, Minogue revealed that she and Furler had recorded several tracks for her previous album Aphrodite that did not make the final cut.
+Minogue recalled that the number of recordings was divided into "three albums" in "three genres": a "pure pop" album, a "dancy-urban" album, and an "indie" album.
+She also stated that she and Furler chose songs from each that they felt represented Kiss Me Once at the time.
+In terms of the recording process, she said, "Compared to my early days, I'm really comfortable in the studio."
+My leads, backing vocals, and harmonies are all recorded quickly.
+That makes me feel like a machine."